-- Regular observation of teaching by the Leadership Team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils - Assessment records that illustrate progress over time e.g. reading ages - Assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEN - The views of parents/carers and pupils.
-Questionnaire for parents of pupils with SEN, pupil views of additional and different provision they receive. - Regular meetings between SENCo, Teaching Assistants and class teachers. - Provision Mapping used as a basis for monitoring the impact of interventions.
+- Regular observation of teaching by the Leadership Team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils - Assessment records that illustrate progress over time e.g. reading ages - Assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEN - The views of parents/carers and pupils - Regular meetings between SENCo, Teaching Assistants and class teachers. - Provision Mapping used to monitor impact and cost of interventions.